Coefficient of performance: Improving the COP

 The COP of absorption chillers can be improved by adding a second or third stage.
 Double and triple effect chillers are significantly more efficient than single effect chillers, and can surpass a COP of 1.
 They require higher pressure and higher temperature steam, but this is still a relatively small 10 pounds of steam per hour per ton of cooling.

 Seasonal efficiency

 A realistic indication of energy efficiency over an entire year can be achieved by using seasonal COP or seasonal coefficient of performance (SCOP) for heat.
 Seasonal energy efficiency ratio (SEER) is mostly used for air conditioning.
-SCOP is a new methodology that gives a better indication of expected real-life performance, using COP can be considered using the "old" scale.
-Seasonal efficiency gives an indication on how efficiently a heat pump operates over an entire cooling or heating season.
+SCOP is a new methodology which gives a better indication of expected real-life performance of heat pump technology.